streets-ahead/project-intersection/posts/hack-of-the-week-charting-immaturity-with-d3-js.md

 ---
 {
-  "title": "Hack of the Week: Charting Immaturity with d3.js", "author": "Terry Keeney",
+  "title": "Hack of the Week: Charting Immaturity with d3.js", "subHead": "In this the inaugural post of my Hack of the Week series I explore a question I've posed - at least to myself - several times.", "author": "Terry Keeney",
   "tags": ["javascript","d3","hack"],
   "published": "Sun Feb 14 2016 00:38:33 GMT-0800 (PST)"